SVH35/EFieldOutcome/README.md

 * Kevin A. Caulfield

 ## How to cite
-Pleaser cite the following article if you use the following script: TBP
+Please cite the following article if you use the following script: TBP

 ## Requirements
 The function requires [MATLAB](https://www.mathworks.com/products/matlab.html) and [SimNIBS](https://simnibs.github.io/simnibs/build/html/index.html) to run.